social-analytics/Middleware/README.md

 ## Note
-  + Here is some problem I met
+  Here are some problems I met

   ###Redirect loop
   in middleware